cosmos/sdk-tutorials/academy/my-own-chain/starport.md

 <HighlightBox type="info">

-You may remove the `MsgCreatePost` message as it is not part of the guided exercise in the next sections.
-Good thing you did that commit before because you can clean it all with a simple:
+You can remove the `MsgCreatePost` message as it is not part of the guided exercise in the next sections.
+You can clean it all by running:

 ```sh
 $ git checkout -f && git clean -fd